jhpyle/docassemble/_docs/docker.md

   separate **docassemble** implementations to share the same SQL database.
 The value is a prefix to be added to each table in the database.
+* <a name="DBBACKUP"></a>`DBBACKUP`: Set this to `false` if you are using an off-site [PostgreSQL] `DBHOST` and you do not want the database to be backed up by the daily cron job.
+This is important if the off-site SQL database is large compared to the available disk space on the server.
+The default value is `true`.
 * <a name="EC2"></a>`EC2`: Set this to `true` if you are running [Docker] on [EC2].
 This tells **docassemble** that it can use an [EC2]-specific method of determining the hostname of the server on